 Online reviews are the middle point of digital and traditional business, where customers meet sellers and talk to other customers about their experience with a particular seller.

 It’s this customer validation which creates trustworthiness, transparency and credibility.

-If you support a particular sports team, it’s probably because your family told you to, your friends supported them, or because something about them appealed to you (unless you’re simply a glory hunter and need no inspiration).
+If you support a particular sports team, it’s probably because your family told you to, your friends supported them, or because you found some sort of community around this team.

 How a business angles itself is key to success.
 And this is where your fans are a powerful asset.

 Different factors that will affect your reviews and reputation

 Reviews are a great, easy way to help with your reputation.
 You’re going straight to the source and getting powerful content from your customers.
 But, as we all know, not all reviews are good.